barneyb/aoc-2018/README.md

 The web UI is built with React and Flux, and requires Chrome `70` to use.

-Similar versions of the various packages will probably work just fine, but none have been tested.
+Similar versions of the various packages will probably work just fine.
+NPM can probably be replaced with Yarn, and Chrome with any modern browser.
+But only the software/versions listed above have been tested.

 ## Using NVM (Optional)